fergu/EulerWeno5/README.md

 'gcc main.c -lopencl -o weno.out' (on Windows/Cygwin or Linux)
 'gcc main.c -framework OpenCL -o weno.out' (On MacOS)

+NOTE: You may want to define CL_SILENCE_DEPRECATION on MacOS to silence the large number of deprecation warnings.
+This can be done using '-Wno-depricated-declarations'

 Note that this assumes that OpenCL libraries are installed and available in a standard location.

 Once compiled the program can be run using './weno.out'.
 It will produce an output file 'cloutput.dat'.
 The python script 'python ./plot.py' will plot the result versus the solution to Sod's problem.